Keeper-Security/Commander/python/README.md

 ```

-### Download Command (d)

-This command downloads all records from the account, decrypts the data key, private key, decrypts records and shared folders.
+* d (lownload): Downloads all records from the account, decrypts the data key, private key, decrypts records and shared folders.

-### List Command (l)

-This command displays the Record UID, Folder and Title for all records.
+* l (list): Displays the Record UID, Folder and Title for all records.

-### Search Command (s)

-This command allows you to search across all record data and display the Record UID, Folder and Title for matching records.
+* s (search): search across all record data and display the Record UID, Folder and Title for matching records.

-### Get Command (g)

-This command displays the full record details for a specified Record UID.
+* g (get): displays the full record details for a specified Record UID.
 The Record UID can be determined by looking at the response from the "l" or "s" commands.

-### Rotate Command (r)

-This command rotates the password field of a specified Keeper record.
+* r (rotate): rotates the password field of a specified Keeper record.
 The new password generated is by default set to a very strong 64-byte ASCII-based string.
 The previous password is also backed up and stored as a custom field in the record, saved with the timestamp of the change.

+### Remote password reset

+TBD discuss the plugin and how to configure a record for password rotation.

+### Troubleshooting

+TBD

 ### Help